 Myofascial techniques particularly treat inflammation, fibrosis, and thickening of the connective tissue by releasing the uneven tightness in injured fascia.
 This is accomplished by relaxing contracted muscles, increasing circulation, increasing venous and lymphatic drainage, and stimulating the stretch reflex of muscles and overlying fascia.

 You can expect reliable improvement of range of motion even with just one treatment.
 That’s why we like offering the “Consultation & Tryout,” so you can feel the difference between our specialized therapists, and find who and what works best for you.

 What Do Myofascial Mobilizations feel like?

 One of the first things clients notice is that they don’t leave a myofascial treatment greasy and tired.
 They’re often energized, and eager to move.
 Because the therapists use slow strokes or even holds while the layers of fascia are being pulled, no oil or lotion is used.

-In classic Myofascial Release after John F. Barnes, Tony will utilize holds, using a stretching motion and then staying motionless until the tissues release.
+In classic Myofascial Release, after John F. Barnes, we will utilize holds, using a stretching motion and then staying motionless until the tissues release.
 Clients often get a sense that even their bones move.

-Sondra, and Flower both studied with Lu Mueller-Kaul in using Myofascial Mobilization techniques, which are ideal for quick fixes.
+Sondra, studied with Lu Mueller-Kaul in using Myofascial Mobilization techniques, which are ideal for quick fixes.

 At Balance Orlando, we learned that prioritizing goal-oriented myofascial work helps our clients get out of pain and tension the most quickly and reliably.

 Since resolving pain is our mission, we’re proud to have so many highly-skilled therapists.

 Sondra Warner (our owner) herself is an expert on chronic pain and happy to give phone consultations for these difficult conditions, and she continues to mentor and train the therapists at Balance Orlando.